QF-tuner: Breaking Tradition in Reinforcement Learning: Materials and Methods

 where 9.81 represents the acceleration due to gravity, and $t$ is the time average taken by sound to travel~\cite{fox}.

 where the value of $c_1$ and $c_2$ are 0.180 and 0.820, respectively.
-These values have been determined based on the Fox agent's jump.
+These values have been determined based on the~\gls{fa}'s jump.
 The direction of the jump is randomly chosen to be either northeast or opposite direction.
-However, the Fox agent continuously moves to a new position in exploration and exploitation.
+However, the~\gls{fa} continuously moves to a new position in exploration and exploitation.
 In exploitation, the new position is determined using either~\cref{eq:x_exploit_c1} or~\cref{eq:x_exploit_c2}.

 On the other hand, the exploration determined the new position using the following equation~\cite{fox}: